Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 It's a sham how private education has jacked up the price so college is only available to upper class people, or with the burden of huge debt, but also, if you haven't hired for a position, you wouldn't believe the bald-faced bullshit hundreds of people will send you.

-Re:Because its a bullshit detector (Score:4, Informative)
+Re:Because its a bullshit detector (Score:5, Funny)

-Degrees are Useless Now (Score:2)
+Degrees are Useless Now (Score:2, Interesting)

 but as you work into masters and higher Irv Tower (Score:2)